sipcapture/homer-app/README.md

 ### Instructions

+If you want to install [Homer](https://github.com/sipcapture/homer) please refer to the project [readme](https://github.com/sipcapture/homer)

 If you're just interested in using `homer-app`, download, configure and run the latest release or package.

 #### Requirements